tui-abdul/3d_lidar_camera_calib/README.md

 # README

 ## Overview
-This repository contains the implementation of a ROS 2 node for camera-lidar calibration and related computer vision tasks.
-The node processes synchronized image and point cloud data to estimate extrinsic parameters, refine 2D-3D correspondences, and perform tasks such as ArUco marker detection and plane fitting.
+This repository contains the implementation of a Python ROS 2 node for monocular camera and 3D lidar calibration.
+The node processes synchronized image and point cloud data to estimate extrinsic parameters, refine 2D-3D correspondences, and perform tasks such as ArUco marker detection.
+This interactive tool has three steps.
+- Data Acquisition (main.py)
+- Optimization (optimization.py)
+- Visualization (visualize.py)

 ![Demo of Feature](images/vis.gif)
 ## Prerequisites